critick/teststack/README.md

 $rvm --default use 2.2.1
 ```

-If you have an old ruby/rvm, you can upgrade with
+If you have an old ruby/rvm, you can examplee with
 ```bash
 $rvm get head
 $rvm autolibs homebrew